zachncurry/zachncurry/README.md

 - 😄 Pronouns: ...
 He, Him
 - ⚡ Fun fact: ...
 I have worked on Cruise Ships, I love coffee ☕, and bench 205+ lbs
 - 🦸 Favorite Character: Toss up between Yogi Bear _Hey Boo Boo!_ or The Orange Ninja Turtle
-- 🛥️ Lifetime Goal: To take a boat either through the Great Loop, cross the Atlantic, or cross the Pacific

 ## Certifications